sgreben/ezrgif/README.md

 ### From source

+You can also just get the [gif.sh](https://raw.githubusercontent.com/sgreben/ezrgif/master/gif.sh).
 This probably starts up a bit faster than the Docker option, but you need to take care of the dependencies yourself.

 ```sh
 $ curl -sSL https://raw.githubusercontent.com/sgreben/ezrgif/master/gif.sh > gif